SHARE

 • SERVING: Always take lemon gelato out to room temperature 20 minutes before serving to make it easier to scoop.
 This will also allow you to enjoy the treat at its ideal temperature and texture.

 • MAKE IT DAIRY FREE: Substitute lactose-free milk or oat milk for the regular milk, and lactose-free heavy cream or soy cream for the regular heavy cream.
+If using lemon curd, make sure it is dairy-free.

 Video